Tomorrow is never promised, something that I think we can easily forget.

 As I sat there and thought about how great it was to watch my son play on the tractor with his grandpa, it filled me with happiness and sadness in equal parts.
 It made me wish that my dad was still here so he could play with my young children.

 I think back to one of my clients who, this past year, mentioned that they were fed up with the fact that their children couldn’t go back to school in person.
-They could be anywhere if school was only going to be virtual and how they wish they could live out their future dream of buying a boat and sailing around the Caribbean with them.
+They could be anywhere if school was only going to be virtual.
+How they wish they could live out their future dream of buying a boat and sailing around the Caribbean with them.

 I was able to encourage them to do just that.
 To seize the day and, while their children were young, take the chance.
 Now they have the memories and stories forever.

-While I would never tell anyone to not look to the future and plan appropriately.
-I think appropriate planning actually allows us to live more fully in the day and enjoy the people and the places and the experiences around us, and live more fully in the moment.
+And while I would never tell anyone to not look to the future and plan appropriately.
+I think appropriate planning actually allows us to live more fully in the day.
+Enjoying the people, the places ,and the experiences around us.
+Allowing us to live more fully in the moment.

 I hope you’ll take some time this week to tell the people that mean a lot to you that they do.